 Veterans & Military Retirees

 Our veterans, who have served during war and peace, have made tremendous sacrifices to protect our freedoms.
-They are defenders of democracy and have ensured all Americans can continue to enjoy freedom and peace.
+They are defenders of democracy, who served to ensure all Americans can continue to enjoy freedom and peace.

 I remain committed to holding the Department of Veterans Affairs (VA) accountable and ensuring promises made to our veterans are kept.
 Our service members must have access to safe housing, good jobs and the healthcare they need when they come home.